nwtaf/yolov8-pose-basic-project/README.md

 cd yolov8-pose-basic-project
 pip install -r requirements.txt
 ```
-## Useage
+## Getting Started
 The `data/` directory is for source data.
-Utilities are available for downloading source data, like youtube videos.
+Utilities are available for downloading source data, like youtube videos in `src/python/utilities`.

 Alternatively, `ffmpeg` and `youtube-dl` are handy from a terminal.
 It is recommended to use a package manager such as `winget`or `apt-get`, which typically install and set the installed package to the system environment variable PATH automatically.

-`main.py` accepts source data, runs YOLOv8n-pose, and automatically stores generated data in the `output` directory. `output/csv/` contains lists of touples: `[('x1', 'y1'), ('1', '2'), ('3', '4'), ('5', '6')]`. `output/images/` contains an image of the last frame of `ouput/videos/`.
+`main.py` accepts source data, runs YOLOv8n-pose, and automatically stores generated data in the `output` directory. `output/csv/` contains lists of touples: `[('x1', 'y1'), ('1', '2'), ('3', '4'), ('5', '6')]` for each keypoint that is having its coordinates recorded. `output/images/filename` contains an image of the last frame of `ouput/videos/filename`.

 `compare.py` has functions for comparing and displaying node history data.
-This section could use the most development.
+This section needs further development.

 ### Tips
 When running `main.py` remember to set the `file number` to something new.
 Otherwise output files will continually be overwritten.